livegnik/2way-poc-design/03-data/02-system-tables.md

 #### Purpose

 Stores the local monotonic sequence counter used to order all accepted operations per [01-protocol/07-sync-and-consistency.md](../01-protocol/07-sync-and-consistency.md).
+It lives outside the graph because it must be available during write acceptance and cannot be influenced by graph mutations.

 This is the root ordering primitive of the system.